-But then you might be wondering, what exactly is a brand voice
+So, what exactly is a brand voice?

 A Brand voice is the personality you embody as a brand, the feeling people get when they come in contact with your content (or products) and the lasting impression that stays with them when they leave.